esphome/esphome-docs/components/touchscreen/index.rst

 ``on_touch`` Trigger
 --------------------

-This automation will be triggered when the touchscreen detects a first touch on the touchscreen.
-And will not be fired until all touches (for multi touch supported drivers) are release.
+This automation will be triggered when the touchscreen initially detects a touch on the touchscreen; it will not be fired until all touches (for multi-touch supported drivers) are released.

 NOTE: This is different from before [TODO]release number[/TODO].
 When you still want to get the update positions use the :ref:`touchscreen-on_update`.